amzwang1/VGO-Librarian-Script/vgo-librarian-main copy/README.md

 Once the initial arrangements have been uploaded to SharePoint, run `python librarian.py init` and follow the prompts.
 The most intensive part of this process is in making the regexes to extract instruments from file names (you can use [https://regex101.com/] for testing).

 The results can be found inside the `library/` folder.
 The last step is manually filling out the `binders.csv` file (which can be opened using e.g. Excel, or directly copied from and external Google Sheet).
 Make sure that the instrument names you fill out for each box in binders.csv matches the instrument part name in the arrangement (ex.
-If The Tomorrow With You's Clarinet 1 part is called "Clarinet_in_Bb_1", make sure that's what you enter into the corresponding box in binders.csv.
+If The Tomorrow With You's Clarinet 1 part is called "Clarinet_in_Bb_1", make sure that's what you enter into the corresponding box in binders.csv).

 ### Weekly usage